k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 Starting from V8.3, the artifacts of relations might also be extracted by the API.
 It can be done when setting ```refersTo=true``` in the API input.
 The relations artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-Refer to the [Catalog Artifacts article](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) for more details about the relations extract files structure and naming convention.
+Refer to the [Catalog Artifacts article](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) for more details about the structure and naming convention of the relations extract files.

 **Example of an API call:**